- Study at Deakin

 Dietetics is a career rich in opportunity.
 As an Accredited Practising Dietitian you will be eligible to work in all areas of dietetics, including: clinical (hospital) dietetics, community nutrition, private practice, food industry, public health, sports nutrition, dietetic education and research, food service, public relations, marketing, communications, media, health promotion and policy development.

-Deakin’s masters program allows you to start your career sooner; being one of few masters programs in dietetics in Australia of 18 months duration, and also provides a pathway for application to the Master of Dietetics (Honours).
+Deakin’s Masters program allows you to start your career sooner; being one of few Masters programs in dietetics in Australia of 18 months duration.

 Failure of a compulsory practicum component in any unit of study will normally lead to exclusion.
 All expenses associated with practicum units are the responsibility of the student.